-You’ll find roasting chestnuts, carolers in period costume, reindeer appearances, and cozy bonfires.
+You’ll find roasting chestnuts, carolers in period costumes, reindeer appearances, and cozy bonfires.
 Fireworks fill the sky every night for an impressive display of holiday fun.
-Holiday nights are December 3-5, 9-12, 16-23, 26-28, but it’s best to check their website for up to date information.
+Holiday nights are December 3-5, 9-12, 16-23, and 26-28, but it’s best to check their website for updated information.

 Kerstmarkt in Holland